GoberInfinity/ExampleDFR/README.md

 #### Endpoints

 You can access the api using the following urls:
-**Note**: If you would like to see more information about each endpoint and how it works check the _documentation_ section

 | Url                              | Description                                                    |
 | -------------------------------- | -------------------------------------------------------------- |